 7. Test yourself to prove to yourself you're learning

 After you have studied a topic It's a good idea to test yourself by doing exam questions.
 Hopefully if your studying has been effective you will feel like you're getting somewhere and you'll be motivated to keep going.
-Studyclix PLUS+ gives you all the tools you need to test your learning against actual exam questions.
+Studyclix PLUS+ and PREMIUM gives you all the tools you need to test your learning against actual exam questions.